andersonrss/TsrAdapted/README.md

 `--out_dir` is the output directory of rendered images.

 The script will automatically render a frame of each 3D object in `--obj-dir` and compare it to its corresponding ground truth image from the reference directory `--ref-dir`.
 The outputs include PSNR, SSIM, and LPIPS scores for each pair, exported as a .CSV file.
-Reference images and reconstructed objetcs must follow the same order and naming convention to ensure correct metric calculation.
+Reference images and reconstructed objects must follow the same order and naming convention to ensure correct metric calculation.

 - **Manual Metric Evaluation**